shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-seasonality-overview.md

 ---
-Title : Yield Analytics Seasonality Overview Description : ## Q: What is seasonality in Yield Analytics?
+title : Yield Analytics Seasonality Overview description : Learn about seasonality in Yield Analytics in this page. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
-A: The basic input into a yield analytics capacity forecast is ad server log data.
-Yield Analytics can forecast your inventory using log data ms.date : 10/28/2023 ms.custom : yield-analytics-ui

 ---

-# Yield Analytics Seasonality Overview
+# Yield analytics seasonality overview

+This page deals with concepts on seasonality in Yield Analytics.

 ## Q: What is seasonality in Yield Analytics?